mtlynch/mtlynch.io/_posts/2019-06-14-status-updates-to-nobody.md

 After writing private updates for a year, it still gave me satisfaction, but I missed writing for an audience.
 I saw the myriad of benefits I gained by [publishing my monthly retrospectives](/keep-growing-never-profit/#i-published-monthly-goals-and-stuck-to-them) and wanted to do the same thing for weekly updates.

-One of [my 2019 goals](/solo-developer-year-1/#goals-for-year-two) was to gain expertise in a JavaScript framework, so that felt like a great excuse to create my own status sharing web app.
+One of [my 2019 goals](/solo-developer-year-1/#goals-for-year-two) was to gain expertise in a JavaScript framework, so that felt like a convenient excuse to create my own status sharing web app.
 It's called [What Got Done](https://whatgotdone.com):

 {% assign fig_caption = "My [most recent update](https://whatgotdone.com/michael/2019-06-21) on What Got Done" | markdownify | remove: "<p>" | remove: "</p>" %}